brodycj/cordova-plugin-sqlcipher-crypto-batch-connection-manager-core-pro-free-unstable-0x/README.md

 This plugin uses the low-level sqlite-batch-connection-core C and Java components from here: <https://github.com/brodybits/sqlite-batch-connection-core-2020-01>

-now with background processing included
+now with background processing included, on iOS and macOS ("osx") only

 ## pro-free enhancements